A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 An Evening in Kuala Selangor

 A tour to Kuala Selangor begins with the monkeys at an area called Taman Alum; a host of black and brown coloured monkeys are eager to scrap away for their piece of food.
-The black monkeys will significantly jump all over you to get what they want.
+The black monkeys will significantly jump over you to get what they want.

-The fireflies cruise concludes the trip at the time the sun comes down to end another brilliant Malaysian day.
+The fireflies cruise concludes the trip when the sun comes down to end another brilliant Malaysian day.
 You catch the quiet longboats that travel slowly into the river in darkness to get the best glimpse of the tiny insects lit up under the night sky along the banks of the Selangor River.
 It’s an activity losing appeal due to the build-up of the population in the area.
 However, you’ll still see many fireflies during the half-hour cruise along the river.

 View from our seafood dinner in Kuala Selangor.